ooni/probe-cli/docs/design/dd-003-step-by-step.md

 In the later case, it's evident that we're *decorating* the original dialer with an extended dialer that knows how to perform network measurements.
-In the former case, it feels magic that we're setting some value as an opaque any inside of the context, and there's a documented promise we'll use this value.
+In the former case, it feels magic that we're setting some value as an opaque `any` type inside of the context, and there's a documented promise we'll use this value.

+The point here is that this code has some serious semantics issues, in the sense that the reader only sees they're setting a value with a context, but it's unclear what that does unless you read the documentation, which is not a great UX.

-(In fairness, however, the second implementation could be extended with wrappers that makes it look like the first one, which should solve the clarity problem entailed by using a context *to do dependency injection*.)
+In fairness, the second implementation could be extended with wrappers, which would makes it look like the first one: that should solve the clarity problem entailed by using a context *to do dependency injection*.

 Debugging, in particular, feels clumsy.
 Suppose we are taking a code path that, for some reason, does not honor the value put inside the context.